-Garmin has a lot of fitness trackers and sports devices in its portfolio.
-It offers not only a range of options within each family, but it offers a wide range of sport-specific devices too.
+(Pocket-lint) - Garmin is one of the big names in the fitness world, and it has an absolutely massive range of trackers and devices in its portfolio.
+It offers not only a range of options within each of its product families, but also a wide range of sport-specific devices and lifestyle choices, too.

 Choosing a Garmin can be confusing, but you're in the right place to demystify the selection.
 We're going to briefly tell you how each type of device is positioned, before diving into the specifics of what each device can do.